 Stress Level Calculator

-Measure your composite stress level by weighting work stress, personal life stress, and physical symptoms.
-Ideal for identifying which life domain is driving your overall stress and where to focus coping efforts.
+Measure a composite stress level by weighting work stress, personal life stress and physical symptoms on a 0–10 scale.
+Use it to identify which life domain is driving overall stress.

 About this calculator

-This calculator combines three stress domains using a weighted average that reflects the relative impact each domain typically has on overall wellbeing.
-The formula is: Stress Score = (workStress × 0.4) + (personalStress × 0.3) + (physicalSymptoms × 0.3).
-Work stress carries the highest weight (40%) because occupational stress is consistently the leading source of chronic stress in research literature.
-Personal life stress and physical stress symptoms each contribute 30%.
-All inputs are rated 0–10, making the output a score between 0 and 10.
-Scores below 4 suggest manageable stress, 4–7 moderate stress warranting lifestyle changes, and above 7 high stress where professional support may be beneficial.
+This calculator combines three stress domains using a weighted average that reflects the relative impact each typically has on overall wellbeing.
+The formula is Stress Score = (workStress × 0.4) + (personalStress × 0.3) + (physicalSymptoms × 0.3).
+Work stress carries the highest weight (40%) because occupational stressors — workload, lack of control, job insecurity, long hours — are consistently the leading source of chronic stress for working-age adults in occupational-health research.
+Personal life stress (relationships, caregiving, finances, life events) and physical stress symptoms (headaches, GI upset, muscle tension, disrupted sleep) each contribute 30%.
+All inputs are rated 0–10, producing an output between 0 and 10.
+Scores below 4 suggest manageable stress, 4–7 indicate moderate stress where lifestyle changes (sleep, exercise, boundary-setting) are likely to help, and above 7 suggest high stress where professional support may be warranted.
+Edge cases: the fixed weighting will not fit everyone — a stay-at-home parent, student, or retiree may carry most of their stress in personal life rather than work, and the calculator will under-represent that.
+The tool also conflates acute stress (a deadline next week) with chronic stress (years of overwork), even though their health consequences differ.
+Treat it as a starting-point estimate, not a clinical instrument like the Perceived Stress Scale (PSS-10).

 How to use